wwdddq/MSc-Advanced-Project/BLOG/Week10.md

 I tried to follow this step-by-step process to sort out the logic and slightly get my head around it again.
 Trying to start with 1. first impressions, understanding of AI, cues that influence judgement and also the medium.

 The final analysis can be found in the paper.

+## Questionnaire Analysis

+As of this week I have received a total of 59 questionnaire results, although this is not a huge number for my research, I have used the 59 data as the basis for my analysis given that I still need to analyse the data.

+I used python to perform a variety of analyses on the data from the questionnaires and created visualisations.
+Since my project is research in nature, documenting too much in a blog would be repetitive with the thesis, so please check out the details in the thesis.

+The python data analysis code section can be found at the following link.